jobsam/kopokopo/README.md

 # kopokopo

 Kopo Kopo Inc is a kenyan company that offers a platform to receive and manage mobile payments.
 Please read more here http://kopokopo.co.ke/.
-This is basic implementation of the KopoKopo's third party developer(https://app.kopokopo.com/push_api) api using Clojure language.

 ## Usage

-This is an implementation of transaction validation using HMAC (HMAC-SHA1).
-A map of KopoKopo parameters need to be passed as the parameter and in return, they will receive two statuses: either :failed for a transaction that is not validated well or success for a well validated transaction.
+This is an implementation of kopokopo APIs using Clojure language(https://app.kopokopo.com/push_api).
+We recieve payment notifications then we either return :success or :failed.

 ## TODO